-What is Government Procurement?
+What is ‘government procurement’?

 ‘Procurement’ is a term used to describe the process of acquiring goods and services.
 There are many different departments and agencies that make up the Australian government, each with their own supply, service and processing needs.

-By means of the procurement process, these government departments and agencies are able to advertise interest, select appropriate suppliers, and enter contracts of supply to satisfy their identified procurement needs.
+Through the procurement process, these government departments and agencies are able to advertise interest, select appropriate suppliers, and enter contracts of supply to satisfy their identified procurement needs.

 Government procurement is a multistage process, controlled primarily by the Commonwealth Procurement Rules (CPR).
 Companies interested in suppling goods and services to government departments and agencies can browse procurement opportunities online at the government’s online procurement platform, AusTender.
 AusTender is how companies engage in the government procurement process, allowing them to identify procurement needs, gather information, and make tenders and submissions.

 Space is an exciting and expanding industry, with many opportunities to develop and apply unique technology or service solutions.
 The recent decision to establish an Australian Space Agency demonstrates the government’s commitment to widening Australia’s space capability, including by facilitating the growth of the private space sector.